European shares down as weak commodity stocks offset Telecom, Bayer gains

 By Sudip Kar-Gupta and Danilo Masoni

-LONDON/MILAN, March 21 European shares closed lower on Monday, with weaker commodity stocks more than offsetting gains in Bayer and Telecom Italia .
+LONDON/MILAN, March 21 European shares were lower on Monday with weaker commodity stocks more than offsetting gains in Bayer and Telecom Italia .

-The pan-European FTSEurofirst 300 index fell 0.25 percent, while the euro zone's blue-chip Euro STOXX 50 index was down by 0.36 percent.
+The pan-European FTSEurofirst 300 index was down 0.5 percent by 1449 GMT, while the euro zone's blue-chip Euro STOXX 50 index was down by 0.6 percent.

 Italian broker ICBPI said the resignation could fuel speculation about new cost-cutting at the Italian phone group.